fletchjp/MERG-Arduino-Software/README.md

  This is the prototype code for the original hardware designed by John Purbrick.
 This is also forked from Martin Da Costa.

+ ### Signal Box

+ This is a fork of the work of Tony Clulow implementing new code for the Ezybus hardware.

  ## Events

  I am moving [Events](EVENTS.md) to a separate file.